hadiaskari1981/Creating_Annotated_Data_Sets_for_Text_Classification/README.md

 learning and it definetely shoots up the accuracy of training in text classification.

 Here Hadi is writing, it is my Thesis as a M.Sc. student in Data Analytics in Rennes School of Business.
-There are two notebook files "GP_location" and "GP_time" that calculate sentiment based in different countires and in different time.